 - Like with pocket diapers, the insert must be snapped into place, and removed and replaced once soiled.

-After experimenting, I ended up going with pocket diapers, and opted for the one-size-fits-all option so I didn’t have to re-invest in new diapers as my daughter got older.
+After experimenting a bit with the different styles available out there, I ended up going with pocket diapers, and opted for the one-size-fits-all option (so I didn’t have to re-invest in new diapers as my daughter got older).
 They were the best balance between convenience and price.
 I chose the Sun Baby brand because they have lots of cute fabrics to choose from, ship quickly, and are very inexpensive.

 This is how one-size-fits-all diapers work: